yretenai/posts/markdown/2024-03-01-0720P-of-records-and-spans.md

 ### Could this not be integrated into a class?

 As it turns out, it has.
-There's nothing stopping you from using `class` instead of `record`.
+There's nothing stopping you from using `class` instead of `record`

 So why all this fanfare then?
 Because that's the beauty of records.
 It shows that C# is willing to adopt new designs, such as...